myems/myems-api/README.md

 ### Notification
-NOTE: Login before call these APIs
+NOTE: Login before call these APIs, and then update User-UUID and Token in Headers

 * GET a Notification by ID